tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Abstract

 Windy.com is a very good general weather forecast site that shows data from some of the best weather models available notably including
-UKV from the UK Met Office and equivalent high resolution models worldwide.
+UKV from the UK Met Office and similar high resolution models worldwide.

 SoarCalc is a plugin for Windy.com that calculates and displays thermal soaring related parameters calculated in the same way as RASP.